-- 10 for the Slab-on-Grade Building exposure scenario (Table 6). - 0.0004 for the Residential Units over Parking Structure exposure scenario (Table 7).
+- 10 for the Slab-on-Grade Building exposure scenario (Table 6). - 0.0004 for the Residential Units over one level of parking at ground level and one level of subterranean parking (Table 7).

 Only the HQ estimated for Slab-on-Grade Buildings exceed the acceptable HQ of 1.